 15. Legally, not more than 6% of the faculty members of Texas State may be on Faculty Development Leave at any time.
 Practically, the available funding permits a much smaller percentage.

-16. A faculty member may have a Faculty Development Leave for one academic year at one-half of his/her regular salary, or for one semester at his/her full salary.
+16. A faculty member may have a development leave for one academic year at one-half of his/her regular salary, or for one semester at his/her full salary.
 (An academic year is defined as the nine-month regular session; no leaves are authorized during summer sessions.)

-17. In addition, faculty may apply for the Supplemental Award that, pending available funding, may be awarded and can be used to support a second semester of a full-salaried research leave (see paragraph 27c).
+17. In addition, faculty may apply for the Supplemental Award, which pending available funding, may be used to support a second semester of a full-salaried research leave (see paragraph 28c).